Work with documents

 Typically, the projection specifies which fields to include or exclude.

-If no projection, or an empty projection, is specified, the Data API applies a default projection.
+is empty or unspecified, the Data API applies the default projection.

 ) and all regular fields, which are fields not prefixed by a dollar sign ($